damarisbangean/paradigmsofglobalization/Demography.md

 From this demography process, we can see that the evolution of terms over 1947 till 2011 shows the change in focus of the UN.
 The United Nations was founded with the objective of maintaining international peace, and to foster friendly relations among nations.
 Terms such as **war**, **peace** and **exploitation** were more frequently used in the 1950s.
 War for instance appeared with a frequency of 1026 in 1947 wheareas by 2011 it declined to a frequency of 1.

-Other terms that were frequently used earlier were **tariffs**, **technical assistance** and **taxation** in the second wave of globalisation.
+Other terms that were frequently employed throughout the reports were **tariffs**, **technical assistance** and **taxation** in the earlier "second wave" of globalisation.
 This was a period when the focus on development was more **technical**.
 It was also a period where the prime focus was on economic growth rather than development.
 It was during the second phase of globalisation that the Asian Tiger economies reached their peak.

 The shift in focus towards a more social and humanitarian approach was in the 1990's where terms like **sustainable development**, appeared for the first time 1988.
 Other terms like **climate**, **health**, **renewable** and **environment** were also terms that appeared more frequently only post the 1970s.
 The term renewable had a frequency of only 2 in 1947 but by 2011 it reached a frequency of 76.
 The term environment had a frequency of only 2 in 1953 but reached a frequency of 76 by 2011.
 This is line with what we expected as environmental movements gained momentum only after the SMIC Conference (Study of Man's Impact on Climate) reported the danger of rapid and serious global change caused by humans.